Confident Rybakina, Resurgent Dimitrov Win In Brisbane - UrduPoint

 "Hopefully we'll do better at the Australian Open."

-But after winning four titles in 2017, including Brisbane, he never reached the heights expected of him and Sunday saw a welcome return to the winner's circle.
+But after winning four titles in 2017, including Brisbane, he never reached the heights expected of him and Sunday was a welcome return to the winner's circle.

 In a tight contest between two evenly matched players, Dimitrov took the few chances he had to win a tight tiebreak then break Rune at 3-3 in the second set.